-In the second part of our Android ROM series, we talked about how you can flash a custom recovery on your Android device so you can get started with flashing custom ROMs.
+In the second part of our Android ROM series, we talked about how you can flash TWRP on your Android device so you can get started with flashing custom ROMs.
 The article also listed some of the best ROMs you can get on your Android device and have fun with.
 Unless you have been rooting and flashing Android devices for a long time, it would be quite difficult for you to learn how to flash a custom ROM on an Android device.
 In this part of the series, we will be walking you through steps to flash a custom ROM on your device and start to explore a whole new world of custom development.

 Regardless of how skilled you are with Android, the guide below should make everything easier for you to open your device for some third-party development.

 There are a few things you should know before you delve into the guide, the first one being your device needs to be rooted, and you must have a recovery installed on your device.
 If you have followed our previous article, then you know how to get a recovery up and running on your device.
 When you are done with both of these things, you can jump to the guide below.